adeynes/pocketmine-tutorial/pages/setting-up.md

 │   ├── adeynes/
 │       ├── Slogan/
 │           ├── Slogan.php
+│           ├── SloganEventListener.php
+│           └── command/
+│               ├── SetMotdCommand.php
+│               └── SetStatusCommand.php
 └── resources/
     ├── config.yml
-    └── mysql.sql
+    └── players.json
 ```

 ## Setting up Git
 You'll definitely want to use some sort of version control for developing your plugins.
-Many PocketMine developers use `git`, and host their code on GitHub.
+Many PocketMine developers use Git, and host their code on GitHub.
 We'll do that, then.

 ### Making your first changes locally
-To start, we'll want to initialize a `git` repository in our plugin's folder (the one under the `plugins/` directory of the server) with the following commands:
+To start, we'll want to initialize a Git repository in our plugin's folder (the one under the `plugins/` directory of the server) with the following commands:
 ```
 cd path/to/pocketmine
 cd plugins